MigPorteroDevelop/Coffee-Ecommerce/README.md

-# Dream Guitar
+# Dream Coffee

-_This project is a small guitar store.
-It displays all the information from a JSON database within the app, regarding each guitar, showcasing them in different "cards".
+_This project is a small coffee store.
+It displays all the information from a JSON database within the app, regarding each coffee, showcasing them in different "cards".
 It also includes a cart, where added items, their quantities, information, and total to pay are displayed.
 It's implemented with persistence, so when reloading the page, the information remains saved._

 ## Starting 🚀